Skip to main content

 6. The application can be submitted between 1.1.2021 and 31.12.2021 at the district administrative authority responsible for the applicant’s main place of residence, in Vienna at the Magistratsabteilung 35 (MA 35).

-Residence in Austria for EU citizens and their relatives
+Right of residence under EU law in Austria for EU citizens and their relatives

 Red White Red Card – What to do when you lose your Job?